-KommuneKredit is one of the world's oldest local government lenders and was established over 120 years ago as a credit association (a membership organization).
-Membership is voluntary but currently all Danish regions and municipalities are members.
-KommuneKredit has no separate ownership organization.
-As of year-end 2019, all Denmark's (98) municipalities and (5) regions are members of KommuneKredit.
+KommuneKredit is one of the world's oldest local government lenders.
+It was established more than 120 years ago as a credit association (a membership organisation).
+Membership is voluntary; however, currently, all Danish regions and municipalities are members.
+KommuneKredit does not have any separate ownership organisation.
+As of the end of December 2020, all Denmark's municipalities (98) and regions (5) were members of KommuneKredit.